Skip to main content

 Rosa, America

-Water is sacred to me and the quality is so important.
-The water I drink must be clean, textured and pure because of the health of my kidneys.
-When I came across the Analemma water wand on Instagram, I was interested and curious to see if this would help me.
-I looked at it for a while and then I finally bought it.
-I use the wand first, before adding my minerals.
-The water tasted great!
-I could definitely tell there was a difference because I tasted the water without the wand and it…
+Water is something very precious to me and its quality plays a major role in my everyday life.
+When I came across the Analemma water wand on Instagram, I was immediately curious and looked into it for a while before I finally bought it.
+I always use the stick first before adding my minerals.
+The water tastes great!
+I have definitely noticed a difference – without the stick, the water seems less soft and silky to me.
+This Analemma water is now my favorite water to drink.
+My dog also…

 Erica, Netherlands